AhmedAwaisSaeed/missingword/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# TECH STACK

+# React Native
+# For Now data of 2 dummy exercises stored in constant folder.
+# I can make backend on firestore too.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.